stockpickslk/stockpickslk-github.io/_posts/2024-07-03-blog-post-title-from-file-name.md

 ## BUY: RIL Property(RIL.N) forming pennant

-RIL is exhibiting a healthy advance; notice volume on 'up' days is larger than 'down' days.
+RIL is exhibiting a healthy advance; notice volume on up days is larger than declining days.

 ---